memgraph/docs/docs/how-to-guides/use-init-flags.md

 ### 3. Run the Docker image

-Once you've built the Docker image, you can run it with the flag `init-data-file` set to the appropriate value:
+Once you've built the Docker image, you can run it with the `init-data-file` flag set to the appropriate value:

 ```
 docker run -it -p 7687:7687 -p 7444:7444 my_image --init-data-file=/usr/lib/memgraph/data.cypherl
 ```

-To learn how to set the flags with other Docker images, refer to [configuration flags guide](https://memgraph.com/docs/memgraph/how-to-guides/config-logs).
+To check all available flags in Memgraph, refer to [the configuration reference guide](/docs/reference-guide/configuration.md).

 ### 4. Connect to Memgraph